Well-priced and with decent controls, the Drayton Wiser is a very

 Should I buy the Drayton Wiser?

 The main competition for Wiser is the Honeywell Evohome.
 Although more expensive, Evohome has a dedicated touchscreen controller and more powerful zone controls.
 As such, it’s the best multi-room heating system currently available.
-That said, Wiser’s simple controls and low price mean that we can forgive the lack of certain features.
+That said, Wiser’s simple controls and low price makes it a well-priced alternative.
 If you want multi-room heating on a reasonable budget, there’s nothing that comes close.

 A simple and wallet-friendly way of adding multi-room heating control to your home.